kurotetsuka/order/rules.md

  -
  -

+## recommendations for handling conflicts between members
+ - establish a mediation process
+ -

 ## recommendations for dealing with unstable elements
  -

 ## fundamental conditions for acceptance into the order
+ - demonstrated compatibility with the spirit of the order
  - desire to learn
  - desire to contribute
  - desire to teach
- - demonstrated compatibility with the spirit of the order
  - (

 ## practical conditions for acceptance into the order